frameworklori/Civilization-future-modules/README.md

-# LORI-HEDA v1.0
+# HEDA Module: Human–Environment Demographic Adaptation

-**Human-Equilibrium Demographic Architecture**
+This module explores the equilibrium between human civilization structures and technological integration in the context of demographic shifts, reproductive adaptation, and robotic supplementation.

-This module models the balance between aging populations, immigration offset, racial integration, reproductive strategy, and robot-based labor supplementation.
-It aims to simulate the socio-economic and existential strain posed by demographic collapse, technological substitution, and the philosophical weight of post-human labor models.
+---

 ## Module Overview